Introduction to RegTech

 Regulatory watchdogs frequently revisit regulations to keep up with new technology, financial crime and industry-based risks.
 This poses a challenge for businesses and financial institutions complying with the ever-stringent laws.

-As we cross over to 2020, penalties emerge as one of the biggest concerns for businesses.
-According to International Banker, the global compliance spend by banks reaches more than $270 billion a year, with an average of 10–15% of workforce engaged in compliance processes.
+Last year, we reported that penalties emerging would be one of the biggest concerns for businesses.
+We based this prediction on an article published by the International Banker, in which they state that the global compliance spending by banks reaches more than $270 billion a year, with an average of 10–15% of the workforce engaged in compliance processes.

 1. Cloud becomes core to deliveries in regulatory compliance